 The following formats are be supported:

-Students submitting a website should submit a zip file to eMed if possible but if the Website is too large (over 15Mb) then you should submit a dummy file on eMed and hand in a CD that is clearly labelled with your student number and the receipt number of your project to the Medicine Education & Student Office.
+Students submitting a website should submit a zip file to eMed if possible but if the Website is too large (over 15Mb) then you should submit a dummy file on eMed and hand in a USB that is clearly labelled with your student number and the receipt number of your project to the Medicine Education & Student Office.